Production Planning for Small Manufacturers

 “Production planning can be defined as the technique of foreseeing every step in a long series of separate operations, each step to be taken at the right time and in the right place and each operation to be performed with maximum efficiency (Kumar, 2008).”
 “Garment Manufacturing Technology,” Woodhead Publishing, 2015.

 It sounds good, but let’s sort out all that “production something.”

 Production planning is your strategy for the whole manufacturing process.
 You’re making a map consisting of all the processes that are needed to manufacture your product.
 This map leads from nothing to the final product.
-Your manufacturing process will follow, step-by-step, this map.
+Your manufacturing process will follow this map step-by-step.

-Production scheduling is the same as planning but process specific.
+Production scheduling is the same as planning, but its process specific.
 It organizes separate parts of the whole production process and is adjusted depending on the real-time workflow.

 From clever production planning and scheduling comes good production control.

-Production control means that you always have an actual overview of your manufacturing, all information about your inventory is quickly accessible, you know everything about real-time workflow and are ready to immediately react in an unforeseen situation.
+Production control means that you always have an actual overview of your manufacturing, all information about your inventory is quickly accessible, you know everything about real-time workflow, and you are ready to immediately react in an unforeseeable situation.

 Never underestimate production control!

 Without it, efficiency is unreachable.
-Great production control is a competitive advantage, because it gives you great confidence in your manufacturing.
-You are sure that you have all the needed raw materials, you know your capacity and how much you can produce at what time.
+Great production control is a competitive advantage because it gives you great confidence in your manufacturing.
+Good production control is when you are sure that you have all the necessary raw materials, you know your capacity, and you know how much you can produce at any given time.